 |Pinebook Pro Review||navigate:back|

-Pine64, or more precisely Pine Microsystems, Inc., is producing ARM based single-board computers and laptops.
+Pine64, or more precisely Pine Store Ltd. (formerly Pine Microsystems Inc.) is producing ARM based single-board computers and laptops.
 The first laptop was the Pinebook for initially $89 from 2017.
 An updated version was then sold for $99.
 The second laptop is the Pinebook Pro for $199 from 2019.
-Both models are sold "at no cost" with no or minimal profit.
+Both models are sold at cost with no profit.

 Pine64 is promoting open hardware.
 The Pinebook Pro's primary audience are people who support Pine64's mission and want to move away from UEFI, Intel Management Machines, closed source drivers and coincidental compatibility with Linux.